It’s not uncommon for people with type 2 diabetes to have other health problems.

 The answer is to change what you eat and follow a lower carb nutrient dense whole food eating plan.

-We’ve been supporting our members to achieve this for years, and we know our guidelines work!
+For over a decade, we’ve been supporting our members to reverse their metabolic dysregulation, and we know our guidelines work!

 “When I started DMP, I was 310 lbs (140kg) and my A1C was 10.
 I had a very unhealthy lifestyle.
 Since then, I have lost weight, I am at 190 lbs (86kg) now and my A1C is between 6.5 to 7.0 and no longer have to take medicine.” ~Dusty